WCAG

 • Why it’s important: Some people cannot tap small objects

-For a iPhone 16 mobile phone (screen width = 2.8”), the target size for each selection button is 53 x 53 pixels.
+For a common-size mobile screen, e.g., iPhone 16, the screen width = 2.8”.
+For this size screen, TapSpot’s target size for each selection button is 53 x 53 pixels.
 In comparison, for the standard QWERTY keyboard on the same size screen, targets are just 27 x 38 pixels.

-For a standard-size phone screen, KLOA exceeds the WCAG 2.5.5 success criterion by 20%.
+For a standard-size phone screen, TapSpot exceeds the WCAG 2.5.5 success criterion by 20%.